Mickey Guyton: 2011–2015: Early career and "Better Than You Left Me"

 After moving to Los Angeles, Guyton met record producer Julian Raymond.
 Impressed by her singing voice, he introduced her to country music industry professionals Gary Borman and Steve Moir.
 Both men helped launch the music careers of country artists such as Faith Hill and Keith Urban.
 The initial meetings with Borman and Moir prompted her to move to Nashville, Tennessee in 2011.
 Guyton soon became part of the city's country music songwriting community.
 The same year, Guyton had the opportunity to audition for UMG Nashville's chairman, Mike Dungan.
 Singing a song by Patty Loveless, she was then signed to UMG's Capitol Records Nashville division.
 With her signing, she became the genre's only black female artist signed to a major label.
 Among her first events following her label signing was an all-star performance at the White House, where she performed alongside Kris Kristofferson, Lyle Lovett, Darius Rucker and James Taylor.

-As she developed her artistry, Guyton was warned by industry professionals that she would be unsuccessful if went outside traditional country music boundaries: "Make sure your songs sound really country because listeners might think you're being disingenuous.
+As she developed her artistry, Guyton was warned by industry professionals that she would be unsuccessful if she went outside traditional country music boundaries: "Make sure your songs sound really country because listeners might think you're being disingenuous.
 Don't make your songs sound too R&B," she recalled to CNN.
 She was asked by a country radio DJ to write songs that reflected "fluffy" and "happy" topics.
 The stress and anxiety of these instances caused Guyton to develop insomnia and a drinking problem.
 These conflicts, along with the difficulties of establishing an identity at Capitol Records, caused her music releases to be delayed by several years.
-In 2014, Capitol Nashville released Gruyton's first extended play (EP), an acoustic album titled Unbreakable.
+In 2014, Capitol Nashville released Guyton's first extended play (EP), an acoustic album titled Unbreakable.
 The EP charted on the Billboard Top Heatseekers list after its release, reaching number 14.